 Q - How do I find out about non-faculty jobs at Auburn University?

 A - The job listing is available 24 hours a day at www.auemployment.com on any computer with internet access.
-Also, listings of available positions can be seen at the Department of Human Resources in Langdon Hall on Auburn University’s campus, and at the AU Employment Center at 146 North Gay Street in downtown Auburn.
+Also, listings of available positions can be seen at the Department of Human Resources at 1550 East Glenn Avenue, in the Auburn University Administrative Complex.
 There is also a link to Auburn University from the Alabama JobLink web site.

 Q - How do I apply for positions at Auburn University?

 A - You must complete the online application at www.auemployment.com on any computer with internet access.
 Additionally, you may attach an electronic resume’ or cover letter as you apply for each position.
 Please bring an electronic version of your resume’/cover letter with you if you plan to use the computers at our Employment Offices.
 You may then view open positions and apply to any that are listed.
 Some positions may request additional job-related information in order to determine your qualifications for that specific position.
 Once you have submitted your initial application, your information will be maintained in the database under the user name and password you have chosen.
 You will be given the opportunity to edit your application as you apply for positions thereafter.

 Q - Can I apply directly with the hiring department?

 A - No. The Employment website is the central intake point for all University vacancies.
 Only those applicants applying through the online system can be considered.